I know you are looking for a quick easy answer to ''When is the best time to see cherry blossom in Japan?'

 The map above gives you a rough starting point.
 Remember we are dealing with nature, but all things being equal, you should see the cherry blossoms between the dates indicated at the locations on the map.
 However, we often hear about two people in the 'same' place at the same time and one saw the magnificent cherry blossom and the other saw nothing.
 How come?

 Let's imagine you are in Kyoto for example.
-The demographics are such that just a few kilometres apart some cherry trees are in full bloom yet others are just in bud.
+The demographics and tree species are such that just a few kilometres apart some cherry trees are in full bloom yet others are just in bud.
 This means that you could see the stunningly beautiful cherry blossom, meantime also in Kyoto at the same time another person does not get that privilege!
 We suggest you are flexible about where you go, so you can see the best blooms.

 How to best manage the Cherry Blossom season